 COVID-19 virus spread caused US EQUITIES intermediate-term bull psychology to 'crack'.
-FRONT MONTH S&P 500 FUTURE was already back below key congestion around mid-2019 3,030-00 previous all-time high congestion (see February 27th 'Crunch Time' research note.)

-That was also below support from the push above the multi-year topping line at 3,070 as well and left the late-February 2,970 DOWN Break below the intermediate-term up channel (from the late 2018 low.)
+Front MONTH S&P 500 FUTURE was already back below key congestion around the mid-2019 3,030-00 previous all-time high congestion.
+That was below support from the push above the multi-year topping line at 3,070 as well, and left a late-February intermediate-term up channel 2,970 DOWN Break.

-Did this signal reversal into a bear trend?
-Maybe not, but the subsequent fresh DOWN Break below FRONT MONTH S&P 500 FUTURE 2,600 area major up channel seemed to indicate it was.
-That's from the early 2016 low (https://bit.ly/3coT1KT updated as of last Friday's Close.)
-That was the recent key higher resistance it has just exceeded on the violation of its Tolerance: that was the 2,675 trading high of the week ending March 20th (including monthly MA-48.)
+The subsequent DOWN Break below the FRONT MONTH S&P 500 FUTURE 2,600 area major up channel seemed to indicate more of a near-term failure.
+That was from the early 2016 low (https://bit.ly/3cwt0to updated through Wednesday's Close.)
+That was recent key higher resistance it had violated on its push above its 2,675 trading high Tolerance from prior to the DOWN Break (including monthly MA-48.)

-As such, it is reasonable that the JUNE S&P 500 FUTURE will now treat the low 2,600 area (with a Tolerance to the mid-2,500 area) as support.
+As such, it is reasonable the JUNE S&P 500 FUTURE will now treat the low 2,600 area (with a Tolerance to the mid-2,500 area) as support.
 This leaves FRONT MONTH S&P 500 FUTURE up into a broad higher range, with the top back into the 3,000 area.
-The key levels along the way are previously violated support at 2,850 area and the 2,750 area, both of which have now been exceeded.
+The key levels along the way are previously violated support at 2,850 area and the 2,750 area, both of which had been exceeded.
 It held below the latter in late-April without ever nearing the 2,675 Negated Tolerance of the 2,600 area DOWN Break.